Arkintea/Arkintea/README.md

 ## **ABOUT ME**

-- 🔭 I’m currently working as **an Industrial IoT Engineer at Tranter-IT || IoT Africa Networks**
+- 🔭 I currently work as **a Digital Transformation Engineer at WMG**

-- 🌱 I’m currently learning **Machine Learning, Deep Learing, MLops, AIops, NLP and Computer Vision**

 - 💻 Check my Projects and other Repos [HERE](https://github.com/Arkintea?tab=repositories)

-- 👯 I’m looking to collaborate on IoT and computer vision projects
+- 👯 I’m open to collaborate on projects

-- 💬 Ask me about industrial IoT solutions, energy solutions, simulation and numerical computation
+- 💬 Ask me about Data Science, Machine Learning, AI and industrial IoT solutions

 ## **LANGUAGES AND TOOLS**